LastInLine/Quibbles/README.md

 The user can:

-- **Trim the Window Context Menu**
+- **Trim and reorder the Window Context Menu**
-  - Remove items from the title bar context menu.
+  - Remove items from the title bar context menu and put them into an order that makes sense to you.
 Useful when used with a tiling window manager that doesn't have some concepts.
 - **Get rid of the Overview**
   - Make the stock workspace indicator button unclickable or replace the stock indicator with a custom version that leads directly to hidden workspaces.
 Customizable to accommodate multiple visible workspaces and layouts.
 - **Eliminate the mouse barrier to the right of the quick settings icons**
-  - Please note that once the mouse barrier is removed, it cannot be restored without restarting the user session.
+  - Finally go where you've never gone before (to the right monitor at the very top).
 - **Change the lockscreen clock font and size**
   - Improve the lockscreen appearance with a simple change.
 - **Unblank the lockscreen**